IBM/Spark-on-zOS/README.md

 # Spark-on-zOS
-In this jurney we demonstrate running an analytics application using Spark on z/OS.
-This analytics example uses data stored in DB2 and VSAM tables, and a machine learning application written in Scala.

-z/OS is a 64-bit operating system for IBM mainframes, produced by IBM.
 Apache Spark is an open-source cluster-computing framework.
 Spark runs on Hadoop, Mesos, standalone, or in the cloud.
 It can access diverse data sources including HDFS, Cassandra, HBase, and S3.
-You can run Spark using its standalone cluster mode, on EC2, on Hadoop YARN, or on Apache Mesos.
+Spark offers over 80 high-level operators that make it easy to build parallel apps.
+And you can use it interactively from the Scala, Python and R shells.
+You can run Spark using its standalone cluster mode, on an IaaS, on Hadoop YARN, or on container orchestrators like Apache Mesos.

+z/OS is an extremely scalable and secure high-performance operating system based on the 64-bit z/Architecture. z/OS claim ishighly reliable for running mission-critical applications, and the operating system supports Web- and Java-based applications.

+In this jurney we demonstrate running an analytics application using Spark on z/OS.
+This analytics example uses data stored in DB2 and VSAM tables, and a machine learning application written in Scala.
 Apache Spark on z/OS is in-place, optimized abstraction and real-time analysis of structured and unstructured enterprise data which is powered by z Systems Community Cloud.

 The following diagram shows the components relationship:
 <img src="img/senario.png" align="left"  width="80%" >